 Situations where TED stockings should not be used

 TED compression stockings are not recommended for anyone suffering from conditions such as:

-- Massive leg edema (swelling) or lung edema (pulmonary) caused by congestive heart failure
+- Massive leg edema (swelling) or pulmonary edema (fluid in the lungs) caused by congestive heart failure

 - An extremely deformed leg

 - Or any condition of the leg where compression stockings might interfere such as immediate post-operative vein ligation, dermatitis, gangrene, or recent skin graft

 If the person you are caring for has any of these conditions, it is best to check with the doctor about whether TED stockings are still appropriate.